AnyChart/docs.anychart.com/Stock_Charts/Data.md

 ## Mapping

 After we have set the data, we need to map it properly.
-For that we should create a new mapping object using {api:anychart.data.Table#mapAs}**.mapAs()**{api} function.
+For that we should create a new mapping object using {api:anychart.data.Table#mapAs}mapAs(){api} function.

 ```
 // create a mapping
 var mapping = table.mapAs();
 ```

 This object now will be responsible for the data mapping.
-Here we should add fields using {api:anychart.data.TableMapping#addField}**.addField()**{api} method.
+Here we should add fields using {api:anychart.data.TableMapping#addField}addField(){api} method.
 Each field has to get at least two parameters: the name of the field to add and the index of the column where the field should get values from.
 These will map the data correctly.

 The third parameter is an grouping/approximation mode: when you've got too many data points and they are grouped to be shown on a small plot, the grouping type is chosen according to the field name (so, "first" will be for "open", "last" for close, "average" for "value", etc.).
-If you want to change it, add the aggregation type you want to use as the third parameter to the {api:anychart.data.TableMapping#addField}**.addField()**{api} method.
+If you want to change it, add the aggregation type you want to use as the third parameter to the {api:anychart.data.TableMapping#addField}addField(){api} method.

 That's how it should look like: